rdebath/Brainfuck/README-TESTING.txt

 FreeBSD x86_64
 --------------
 Use the ports functionality to install gmake or compile manually as the BSD 'pmake' make version's extensions are incompatible with the gmake extensions.
 Ports will also be needed for the gmp library to compile the output of bf2cgmp.
-The nasm assembler is in ports but the programs produce 32bit Linux ELF executables that won't work anyway.
+The the nasm assembler output in link mode compiles and runs successfully when linked to libc by clang.
+The 'gas' assembler output does not.
 The Makefiles prefer gcc, but adding 'CC=clang' works fine.

 The 'ports' version of GNU Lightning V2 is (of course) not auto detected by Tritium.
 It can be pulled in using this ...